Skip to main content

 About

-Ben and Ed: Blood Party is a single player and multiplayer action game.
+Ben and Ed: Blood Party is a single player and multiplayer platformer game with horror, comedy and violence themes.
 It was developed by Sluggerfly and was released on February 13, 2018.
 It received positive reviews from players.

 Skip User Reviews